 Dogs (and their derpiness) bring smiles to our faces every day.

-Most pet parents spend their days gushing over the new adorable or funny thing their pet did, and, of course, take a zillion pictures of it (my phone is overloaded anyway).
+Most pet parents spend their days gushing over a new adorable or funny thing their pet did, and, of course, take a zillion pictures of it (my phone is overloaded anyway).

 Well, there is a “new” snapshot-worthy, cuteness-overload thing your pet might do.
 Wondering what it is?